Detox Centers Asheville, NC

 Asheville Comprehensive Treatment Center

-Asheville Comprehensive Treatment Center is an alcohol and drug detoxification center in Asheville, NC, located at 2 Mcdowell Street, in the 28801 zip code of Buncombe County.
+Asheville Comprehensive Treatment Center is a drug and alcohol detoxification center in Asheville, NC, located at 2 Mcdowell Street, in the 28801 zip code of Buncombe County.
 Asheville Comprehensive Treatment Center provides opioid detox.
-Asheville Comprehensive Treatment Center also offers outpatient detoxification, outpatient methadone/suboxone treatment and general outpatient treatment.
-Asheville Comprehensive Treatment Center accommodates people with trauma, pregnant/postpartum women and young adults and also offers cognitive behavioral therapy (CBt0, 12 step program and motivational interviewing.
+Asheville Comprehensive Treatment Center accommodates pregnant/postpartum women, people with trauma and adult men and also offers motivational interviewing, trauma-related counseling and prevention of relapses.
+It also provides regular outpatient treatment, outpatient methadone/suboxone treatment and general outpatient treatment.

 Frequently asked questions for Drug & Alcohol Detox in Asheville, NC: